maxsonBraunLab/Bulk-RNA-seq-pipeline-SE/README.md

 Alignment
 ======================
 1) Trimming
-    * Trimming of paired-end reads was performed using fastp.
+    * Trimming of single-end reads was performed using fastp.
 2) Quality Analysis
     * Trimmed reads were subject to `fastqc` quality analysis
     * The output is located in `samples/fastqc/{sample}/`